MaartenJongeneel/Paper-Tossing/README.md

 - [ ] Update paramID subdirectory
     - [ ] Clean up the scripts
     - [X] Make Param ID for AGX optional
-    - [ ] Make scripts for paramID in MuJoCo
     - [ ] Write proper README.md for that subdirectory
 - [ ] Update the rest-pose prediction scripts
     - [ ] Make simulations in AGX optional (s.t. one can run also only Matlab)